shellscape/koa-ws/README.md

 Empower your koa.js application with realtime.

 Attaches WebSocket server (using ws) and connects your sessions with your sockets.
+Uses the jsonrpc 2.0 protocol.

 ## Usage